gcatanese/udacityCapstoneProject/README.md

 # What If

 ***If the data was increased by 100x*** the whole process needs to scale up.
-The initial preprocess could be done using Apache Spark which, due to large volume distributed processing capabilities, can handle a lot more data.
+The initial pre-process could be done using Apache Spark which, due to large volume distributed processing capabilities, can handle a lot more data.
-Redhshift cluster could add additional (more powerful) nodes while data engineers should leverage the Redshift features (distkey, sortkey) to maximise throughput of the sql joins and sorting.
+Redhshift cluster could add additional (more powerful) nodes while data engineers would leverage the Redshift features (distkey, sortkey) to maximise throughput of the sql joins and sorting.

 ***If the pipelines were run on a daily basis by 7am.*** the configuration of the ETL DAB would be modified to run